DistributedCollective/Sovryn-subgraph/README.md

 - The subgraph mappings files are written in AssemblyScript, not Typescript.
 AssemblyScript docs can be found here: https://www.assemblyscript.org/.
 Pay particular attention to the difference in the equality operator - `===` compares referencess, `==` compares values.
 - If you are having issues with postgres, try deleting the `data/` directory from the subgraph root
 - The block numbers for Orderbook contracts on mainnet are set to blocks far in the future, because these contracts only exist on testnet

+## How to contribute

+To contribute, open a PR to development branch using a branch name prefaced with `feat/`, `fix/` or `hotfix/`, and request @omerzam or @BetsyBraddock as the reviewer.

+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Licence

+The Sovryn DApp is open-sourced software licensed under the [MIT license](LICENSE).

 ## Acknowledgments